Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Watch the sunset over Athens from Mount Lycabettus

-You have two options to ascend: a scenic walk or the Lycabettus Funicular tram for a convenient ride to the top (7€ one way, 10€ return).
+You can either walk up or take the Lycabettus Funicular, which is the easier option if you want to save some energy.
+The funicular costs 10 euros one way or 13 euros return.
 Whichever you choose, the reward is the same – a breathtaking sunset that casts a warm, golden glow over the Acropolis, the entire city, and the Aegean Sea beyond.

 Sunset view over the city of Athens, the Acropolis and the sea in background, from Mount Lycabettus